djemar/softeng_ezshop/Deliverables/GUIPrototype.md

 </tbody>
 </table>

-# Screenshot 4: Transaction
+## Screenshot 4: Sale Register

-This branch provides some option for the managing of transaction.
+This section enables the cashier to manage a sale transaction.

-- Cashier associates the sale to the fidelity card, scanning it with the barcode reader;
+- The cashier links the sale to the fidelity card (if it is provided by the customer), by tapping the `FIDELITY CARD` button and scanning it with the barcode reader;

-- Cashier resets the payment option without removing the items from the cart;
+- The cashier can reset the payment option without voiding the transaction;

-- Cashier can put in pending a sale transaction and proceeding with another one;
+- If the customer is unable to complete the transaction+ right away, the cashier can put a sale transaction on hold and proceed with the next one; he can then recall the transaction from hold to resume it;

-- Cashier denies the entire order through "void" button.
+- The cashier can void the entire order with the `VOID` button.

-Buttons were designed big in order to make the interface more user friendly.
+This UI is touch-friendly, so that it can be used both with mouse and keyboard and with a modern touchscreen device.

 <table>
 <tbody>